See4Devs/autocomplete-address-validation/README.md

 - **Fetching Suggestions:** Utilizes the Google Places API to fetch suggestions based on user input.
 - **Fetching Place Details:** Retrieves detailed address components when the user selects a suggestion.
-- **CSV-based Address Verification:** Verifies the accuracy of city and ZIP code pairs using local GeoPostcodes data.

 ---